jattiemd/Fashion-Boutique-Website/README.md

 * Run Website:
   - Open web browser
-  - In the URL type: http://localhost/Fashion Boutique Website
+  - In the URL type: "http://localhost/Fashion Boutique Website"
-  - The website should open automatically if not retype -> http://localhost/Fashion%20Boutique%20Website/
+  - The website should open automatically if not retype -> "http://localhost/Fashion%20Boutique%20Website/"
   - Run complete